Zhucheng

 Zhucheng (诸城 (諸城, Zhūchéng)) is a county-level city in the southeast of Shandong province, People's Republic of China.
-It is under the administration of Weifang city and had at the 2010 census a population of 1,086,222 even though its built-up (or metro) area is much smaller.
+It is under the administration of Weifang city and had at the 2010 census a population of 1,086,222.

 History

 Zhucheng was originally known as Langya (琅琊).
 It was from here that Emperor Qin Shi Huang sent Xu Fu to sail towards Japan in 210 BC, in pursuit of the elixir of youth.

 Song dynasty

 In 585, Zhucheng was designated as the capital of Mi Prefecture, this setting last until the end of Jin dynasty.
 During the Song Dynasty, Zhucheng was known as Dongwu.
 Major figures who hailed from the area during the Song Dynasty include painter Zhang Zeduan, Zhao Tingzhi, and Zhao Mingcheng.

 Ming dynasty

 Wan Zhen'er, a famous concubine to Hongzhi Emperor, was born in Zhucheng.

 Qing dynasty

 Major Qing dynasty figures from Zhucheng include Liu Tongxun, Liu Yong, and Dou Guangnai.